lextoumbourou/notes/public/posts/packet-capturing-in-parallel-with-ansible.md

+---
-Title: Packet capturing in parallel with Ansible
+title: Packet capturing in parallel with Ansible
-Tagline: And why Ansible continues to blow my mind
-Slug: packet-capturing-in-parallel-ansible
-Date: 2013-08-13
+date: 2013-08-13 00:00
+slug: packet-capturing-in-parallel-ansible
+---

 <a name="intro"></a>